PROJECTS

 In Home/Land, I explore a small, remote valley where my family has lived for generations.
 People often joked that the valley felt like stepping back into the 18th century, with its small Pennsylvania Dutch population and surnames tracing back centuries.
 Between my departure for college and my return as an adult, the valley seemed to drift further out of time, with a large influx of Amish.
 The Home/Land photographs capture this unique, aging community and how it has evolved, from the decline of anthracite mining to the blending of old families, Amish, and newcomers who telecommute.
 For this project, I use medium and large format cameras, printing both silver gelatin and color photographs in my darkroom.

 In 1975 a small community of Amish from Lancaster County moved north into the Lykens Valley, where land was cheaper and population numbers had declined as young non-Amish left the area for school and work.
-This photograph, Coming Home From School, shows one of my neighbors driving past our farm, having picked up their children from the one-room schoolhouse just up the road
+This photograph shows one of my neighbors driving past our farm, having picked up their children from the one-room schoolhouse just up the road

 Amish Schoolhouse